 To bolster its rigidity for on- and off-road driving, the Range Rover Evoque Convertible’s underpinnings have been significantly strengthened, which in turn adds almost 280kg to its heft compared with the Coupe version.

 In addition to supplementary bracing in the floor and windscreen surround, the soft-top Evoque’s stronger doors are unique, too.
 Plus, there’s a Roll-Over Protection Device (RPD) which deploys two aluminium hoops behind the rear passengers’ heads within 90 milliseconds if sensors detect the Range Rover’s about to turn upside-down.

 Featuring the largest fabric roof yet produced, the Range Rover Evoque Convertible’s top can be electrically lowered in 18 seconds and raised in 21 – all at speeds of up to 30mph.

 Practicality suffers with the Evoque’s transition into the realms of convertibledom – it’s a strict four-seater and at 251 litres the boot’s some 169 litres short of the Coupe’s.
 Its top-hinged bootlid makes access awkward but there is an optional ski-hatch for longer loads.

 High-power petrol and diesel engines

-Sitting at the top of the range, the Land Rover Range Rover Evoque Convertible is only available with a restricted choice of the 2.0-litre 240hp Si4 petrol engine and the 180hp 2.0 TD4 Ingenium diesel unit.
+Sitting at the top of the range, the Land Rover Range Rover Evoque Convertible is only available with a restricted choice of the 180hp 2.0 TD4 Ingenium diesel unit or the 2.0-litre Si4 petrol engine in 240hp and 290hp outputs.

 Both are paired to the familiar nine-speed automatic gearbox driving all four wheels.
 Off-road excursions prove that the Convertible is a bona fide Land Rover over rougher terrain and is no less capable than other Evoques despite its lack of roof.